joshuaroyar/thrustlab/docs/project.md

 ## Tech Stack

 - SvelteKit for frontend and backend
+- TypeScript for type-safe development
+- Tailwind CSS for styling
 - PostgreSQL + Drizzle ORM for database
 - Lucia for authentication and session management
 - Three.js with STLLoader for 3D model visualization